dchu3/mcp-app-telegram/README.md

 - `/suball` – subscribe the chat to all tracked pairs (if configuration allows).
 - `/unsuball` – clear the global subscription toggle.

+Other legacy commands (account lookups, transaction summaries, gas alert management, etc.) remain implemented but are hidden from the Telegram command list while the app focuses on gas telemetry and arbitrage workflows.
+They can be re-enabled later by expanding the command menu and help text to include the dormant handlers.

-Gemini-free installs still support every command above; only the free-form text routing falls back to a setup reminder when no Gemini API key is present.
+Gemini-free installs still support the commands above; only the free-form text routing falls back to a setup reminder when no Gemini API key is present.

 ## Testing